 MyMedicare.gov also features our new Blue Button, which allows you to download your Medicare claims data to your computer or mobile phone.

 Why would you want to do that?

-I always urge people with Medicare to check their claims and make sure they reflect services they actually received, and were only billed once for.
+I always urge people with Medicare to check their claims and make sure they reflect services you actually received, and were only billed once for.